 Title VIII.
 Community Living Assistance Services and Supports Act

-The CLASS Act allowed Americans who are or become physically challenged to receive a $50 daily payment to put toward assisted living.
-They must pay premiums for five years, and work for three of those years.
-The amount went toward home health care, adult day care, and other services to allow them to stay in their homes.
+The CLASS Act allowed Americans who are or become disabled to receive a $50 daily payment to put toward assisted living.
+They were to pay premiums for five years and work for three of those years.
+The amount went toward home health care, adult daycare, and other services to allow them to stay in their homes.
 It also went toward assisted living facilities, nursing homes, and group homes.
-It was self-funded.
-It would have reduced the deficit by $70.2 billion over ten years.
+The program was self-funded and would have reduced the deficit by $70.2 billion over ten years.
 It would have allowed people to keep working and stay out of nursing homes and the hospital.

 It entered into force on January 1, 2011, but by October 1 it was determined to be unworkable.
-It could not compete with private sector plans that offered better benefits.
+It couldn't compete with private sector plans that offered better benefits.

 Title IX.
 Revenue Provisions